Kapt. Kopter and the (Fabulous) Twirly Birds

 Kapt.
 Kopter and the (Fabulous) Twirly Birds is a 1972 studio album by Randy California.

 Background

 This album was recorded and released following Randy California's departure from Spirit.
+Originally the band was named "Helicopter" and was billed as that at The Whisky a GoGo for a show.
+Randy California met DeeDee the Whisky's secretary opening day who laughed at the band's name.
+He asked her what she would call them and her reply was "Something memorable like 'Captain Copter & the Whirlybirds'!"
+Randy loved it and immediately changed the band's name.
+DeeDee is credited on the album for naming the band.

 Spirit's fourth LP, Twelve Dreams of Dr. Sardonicus, reached the charts but took an inordinate amount of time to receive attention (the album would eventually be certified gold by the RIAA in 1976).
 As a result, Jay Ferguson and Mark Andes departed Spirit to form Jo Jo Gunne with Andes' brother Matt (whose slide guitar work had previously appeared in "Prelude: Nothin' to Hide" on the Sardonicus album) and drummer Curly Smith.